fuse-open/fuse-open.github.io/source.md

   The Fuselibs components are intended to be used from **UX**.
 Fuselibs depends on the [Uno compiler][1].
-* **Fuse Studio** (sometimes referred to as just "Fuse"): This is the [WYSWIG editor][4] for UX-based applications.
+* **Fuse Studio** (sometimes referred to as just "Fuse"): This is the [WYSIWYG editor][4] for UX-based applications.
 Fuse Studio depends on [Fuselibs][3] and [Uno][1].

 These components are written to be as independent of each other as we've